 Being close is an easy and effective way to help your partner in labor.
 If you will be supporting someone in labor, add this one to your toolbox immediately.

-If you will be the one in labor, then help yourself by forwarding it to your support person.
+If you will be the one in labor, then help yourself by forwarding it to your support person!

-If you are looking for an affordable partner course, that’s tailored JUST for your partner, check out SupportingHer’s course HERE (Use code MLN2019 to save 20%!)
+Looking for an affordable partner course, that’s tailored JUST for your partner, check out SupportingHer’s course HERE (Use code MLN2019 to save 20%!)